warisali2/warisali.ml/content/pages/learn.md

 template: page
 ---

-There's a lot I want to learn, and a lot I've learned and I will be documenting.
+There's a lot I want to learn, and a lot I've learned that I will be documenting.
 Here's where I list both.

 ## To Learn: